fastify/fastify-dx/URMA.md

 ...

-## Named Exports: Rendering Modes
+## Named Exports: Rendering Options

-By default, components **should** run universally, both on the server and on the client (with client-side hydration), but component authors **may** specify different rendering modes for a component.
+By default, route modules **should** run universally, both on the server and on the client (with client-side hydration), but it **should** be possible specify different rendering modes or settings for a route module.

 <table>
 <tr>